 There are many benefits to studying in the UK.
 In addition to the obvious, a culture supports higher education.
 Many students can attend lectures and seminars at no extra cost.

-Some universities have a wide range of scholarships and grants available to international students.
+Some universities offer international students a wide range of scholarships and grants.
 They also offer cheap accommodation, so you won’t have to worry about the cost of living.

 And then, of course, there are the student discounts.
 Some of the larger universities offer discounts on things like textbooks, food, and accommodation.